coliasgroup/microkit_sdf_gen/README.md

 # Higher-level tooling for constructing seL4 Microkit systems

+> [!WARNING]
-**NOTE: this project is experimental, we are using it internally to get it into a usable state for the public.
-For development this work exists in a separate repository, but that may change once it is ready for use.**
+> this project is experimental, we are using it internally to get it into a
+> usable state for the public.
+For development this work exists in a separate repository,
+> but that may change once it has matured (e.g by being apart of the official Microkit
+> repository.

 This repository currently holds various programs to help with automating the process of creating seL4 Microkit systems.